Fort George, Florida

 Fort George was a British fort built in 1778 by General John Campbell atop Gage Hill to protect Pensacola, Florida.
 The fort was the largest of a trio of fortifications on the hill, along with the Queen’s Redoubt and the Prince of Wales Redoubt.
 The three forts garrisoned about 1100 men.

-Fort George was a quadrangle measuring about 80 yards square with bastions at each comer.
+Fort George was a quadrangle measuring about 80 yards on a side, with bastions at each corner.
 Within the stockade were a powder magazine and barracks.
-It served as British West Florida’s headquarters and spanned from the Suwannee River to the Mississippi River.
-It remained in British hands until it was captured by Spanish General Bernardo de Galvez in 1781 in the Siege of Pensacola during the American Revolution in May 1781.
+It served as the headquarters of British West Florida and spanned from the Suwannee River to the Mississippi River.
+It remained in British hands until Spanish General Bernardo de Galvez captured it in May 1781 during the Siege of Pensacola during the American Revolution.
 At that time, it was renamed San Miguel, but the Spanish government did not occupy the fort, and it was allowed to deteriorate.

-During the Civil War, Union forces placed a small battery called Fort McClellan on the site in 1862, but it never saw battle.
+During the Civil War, Union forces placed a small battery, Fort McClellan, on the site in 1862, but it never saw battle.
 Several decades later, in 1889, Lee Square was established at the site, becoming home to a Confederate memorial two years later.

 Afterward, the City of Pensacola reconstructed a portion of the fort in its original location.
 It became part of the Fort George Memorial Park in the North Hill Preservation District.
 The park is located on La Rua and Palafox Streets.